flame-engine/flame/packages/flame_spine/example/README.md

 # Flame Spine example

-Project to showcase the usage of flame_rive
+Project to showcase the usage of flame_spine